notepad-plus-plus/npp-usermanual/content/docs/auto-completion.md

 Note: Create a `normal.xml` AutoComplete file for adding custom suggestions to the default language, Normal Text \[i.e., language set to "None (Normal Text)"\].

+Auto-completion XML files need to be encoded as UTF-8 with no BOM (see [Config File Encoding](../config-files/#configuration-file-encoding)).

 Under the usual `<NotepadPlus>` tag is a `<AutoComplete>` tag.
 It has an optional, unused `language` attribute, which you can use for any descriptive purpose.

 The contents of a `<AutoComplete>` start with an autoclosing `<Environment>` tag, with the following attributes: